unamundan/FermaLoop/README.md

-Cropping trims the loaded file down to just the current selection. **You don't need to crop before saving** — Save always processes and exports only the current selection regardless of whether you've cropped.
+Cropping trims the loaded file down to just the current selection. **You don't need to crop before saving** — Save always processes and exports only the current selection regardless of whether you’ve cropped.
 Crop is useful if you want to keep working with just that trimmed region (e.g., before a further Stretch), or want the loaded file itself to match the final loop length.